Please join us for the

 Kathy Konecki created this beautiful knit shawlette.

 Don't miss the raffles!
-Tickets are available throughout the weekend at Montezuma Lodge No. 1 and Que Sera Alpacas.
+Tickets are available throughout the weekend at Montezuma Lodge and Que Sera Alpacas.
 Tickets cost $1/ticket or $5/6 tickets.